Dougram in brief

 A more personal reason is that my father once gave me a model kit of the Dougram itself after a trip abroad, long before he or I knew that Japanese animation existed.

 Finally, I chose to write about Dougram because it is bad.
 Inconsistencies and direct contradictions in the plot pile up.
 To really grasp them, I had to take notes.
-In doing so, I got a clearer picture of similar flaws in Gundam, Space Runaway Ideon (1980), Votoms etc. These flaws didn’t kill the genre of mecha action, but the genre did lose weight, going from Dougram’s 6 cours (75 episodes) to the present standard of 1 or 2 cours (12-26 episodes, as of 2018) on about the same amount of thinking and writing.
+In doing so, I got a clearer picture of similar flaws in Gundam, Space Runaway Ideon (1980), Votoms etc. These flaws didn’t kill the genre of mecha action, but like the Western, the genre did decline and lose a lot of weight, going from Dougram’s 6 cours (75 episodes) to the present standard of 1 or 2 cours (12-26 episodes, as of 2018) on about the same amount of thinking and writing.

 For notes on the names I use here, see Dougram nomenclature.